-Plug-ins supplied with Sibelius are stored in the folder called Plugins inside the Sibelius program folder on Windows, and inside the application package (or "bundle") on Mac.
+Plug-ins supplied with Sibelius are stored in folders buried deep within the Sibelius program folder on Windows, and inside the application package (or "bundle") on Mac.
 It is not intended that end users should add extra plug-ins to these locations themselves, as we have provided a per-user location for plug-ins to be installed instead.
 When you create a new plug-in or edit an existing one, the new or modified plug-in will be saved into the per-user location (rather than modifying or adding to the plug-ins in the program folder or bundle):

-- On Windows, additional plug-ins are stored in subfolders at C:\Documents and Settings\username\Application Data\Sibelius Software\Sibelius 5\Plugins. - On Mac, additional plug-ins are stored in subfolders at /Users/username/Library/Application Support/Sibelius Software/Sibelius 5/Plugins.
+- On Windows, additional plug-ins are stored at C:\Users\username\AppData\Roaming\Avid\Sibelius 7\Plugins. - On Mac, additional plug-ins are stored in subfolders at /Users/username/Library/Application Support/Avid/ Sibelius 7/Plugins.

 This is worth knowing if you want to give a plug-in to someone else.
-The plug-ins appear in subfolders which correspond to the submenus in which they appear in the Plug-ins menu.
+The plug-ins appear in subfolders which correspond to the categories in which they appear in the various Plug-ins galleries.
 The filename of the plug-in itself is the plug-in's internal name plus the .plg extension, e.g. Test.plg.